 Who?
 Well, you know, that Greek guy who became known working in Toledo, Spain, as El Greco.
 OK, now you’re talking and making sense.

-The painting is part of a bigger altar piece consisting of seven pieces altogether and is shown against a backdrop of white fabric with representations of them all.
-They don’t know the original composition for sure so the construct is partly guess.
-The painting shows El Greco’s signature vertical composition, and, the white bearded man, second from the right in the top row, is a depiction of himself, or so they say.
+The painting is part of a bigger altarpiece consisting of seven pieces all together and is shown against a backdrop of white fabric with representations of them all.
+They don’t know the original composition for sure so the construct is partly guessed.
+The painting shows El Greco’s signature vertical composition, and, the white-bearded man, second from the right in the top row, is a depiction of himself, or so they say.
 Little understood and appreciated in his time, he got all-the-more valued some four hundred years later.

 Who’s El Greco?